Table of Contents

 I have always been able to get up pretty much straight away when I wake up from surgery, at least once out of recovery and onto the ward.
 One thing they look for is your ability to do a wee.
 Usually, a nurse will suggest you have a wee.

-Two of my surgeries have not included having a catheter but I have had a surgery where I had one.
+Two of my surgeries have included having a urinary catheter but I have had a surgery where I haven’t had one.
 Lots of people worry about this, but honestly, it’s no bother at all.
 It doesn’t hurt.
 You don’t really notice it’s there and when they take it out it feels slightly odd, but not painful.
 I know everyone has a different experience and that this is something people worry about a lot, however, I feel really strongly it isn’t something to worry about.

 Day one and you will usually be able to get out of bed and get dressed, talk, eat food etc. I went home the same day on one keyhole surgery and the next day on the other two.
 It’s quite common to go home the same day.
 Personally, I would prefer to go home the same day, as it’s very easy to pick up infections in hospitals and this did happen to me on one occasion so it made my recovery a little more difficult.